rstkey/various-smart-contracts/ton (TVM)/ABOUT.md

 # TON contracts

-This directory contains TON Blockchain and TVM smart contracts. contracts on TON behave like `actors` and we call it actors too. everything on TON is contract or actor even accounts (they are waller contracts).
+This directory contains TON Blockchain and TVM smart contracts. contracts on TON behave like `actors` on [actor paradigm](https://en.wikipedia.org/wiki/Actor_model) and we call it actors too. everything on TON is contract or actor even accounts (they are waller contracts).

+Contract calls and execution are handled by ton virtual machine ot TVM.

 ## languages